rg3915/automation-team-store-challenge/README.md

 - API documentation

 - Project documentation: the fashion-related resource you chose, how you structured the project and instructions to run your solution locally on a Ubuntu 18.04+ machine (backend and frontend).
-Feel free to add any information you think relevant beside that.
+Feel free to add any other relevant information.

+- Automated tests

+- Code consistency (through automated formatters, linters, etc...)

 ---